sonicdex/artemis/README.md

 </main>
 ```

 ## Advanced Usage: Reconnection Mechanism

-The `WalletService` includes a reconnection mechanism that attempts to reconnect to the previously used wallet when the page is reloaded.
-This is handled automatically in the `init` function:
+The `WalletService` includes a reconnection mechanism that attempts to reconnect to the previously used wallet if it is stored in local storage.
+This is useful for maintaining a seamless user experience across sessions.

 ```typescript
 async function init() {